'Validate & Grieve': How To Support A Miscarriage Survivor

 “It's about acknowledgement [and] validation rather than saying nothing because the silence is deafening,” says Payne.
 “Remember that you have an opportunity as a friend or a loved one to be a support person for someone going through this by validating their experience, even if you've not been through it yourself.”

-“We want to remove minimis[ation] and we want to move towards validating and meeting people with empathy and understanding and just providing them a safe space to listen to their experience.”
+“We want to remove minimiz[ation] and we want to move towards validating and meeting people with empathy and understanding and just providing them a safe space to listen to their experience.”

 What Actions Can Help?